Sedeniono/ADO-History-Diff/README.md

 The configuration dialog also allows to disable all configured filters without deleting them; the intention is to allow the user to temporarily view the full history without loosing the configured filters.

 All settings are stored per user on the server using [ADO's data storage facilities](https://learn.microsoft.com/en-us/azure/devops/extend/develop/data-storage).

+## Showing only unchanged lines
+The left button in the top right corner allows to toggle between showing all lines, or only the changed ones.
+If you choose to show only changed lines, `N >= 0` additional lines above and below each change is displayed.
+The value of `N` can be configured in the settings (right button in the top right corner).
+A value of `N=0` means that just the lines containing the changes are shown.
+Note that for values `N>0`, the extension merges consecutive "context sections".
+They are merged also if the distance between the sections would be less than approximately 1 line.

+All settings are stored per user on the server using [ADO's data storage facilities](https://learn.microsoft.com/en-us/azure/devops/extend/develop/data-storage).

 # On-premise installation (Azure DevOps Server)